cloudfoundry-community/cf-containers-broker/README.md

 #### Self-discovery of host port bindings

-As a bonus, each exposed host port for an instantiated container will passed into the container via environment variables.
+Optionally, each exposed host port for an instantiated container will passed into the container via environment variables, if you enable the `enable_host_port_envvar: true` setting.

 If a Docker image exposes an internal port `5432`, then each instantiated container will be provided a `DOCKER_HOST_PORT_5432` environment variable containing the host's port allocation.